Purpose now email book

 Like others on this list, Disciple has member management tools, analytics, and even a built-in email feature.
 And it can be used to monetize with subscriptions or gated content.

-Finally, a Disciple community can be deployed on a branded mobile app, which is a benefit.
+Finally, a Disciple community can be deployed on a branded mobile app.
 The app has features the website doesn’t have, including livestreaming.
-It’s great to have functionality on the app, but it’s a downside when the app and the online community platform have different UX.

 Disciple features